ygryadit/LiftConceptSketches3D/StraightStrokesMatLab/README.md

 ## Paper Section 4: Preprocessing
-All the preprocessign decribes in Sectino 4 is done inside:
+All the preprocessign decribed in Sectino 4 is done inside:

 	[  	strokes_topology, ...
 		intersections, ...